Create an event

 Calendar macro: Use the calendar anywhere

 Customize your calendar macro for your personal spaces or specific categories.

-Since 1.7 the Calender Makro scales responsively with the page layout.
+The Calender macro scales responsively with the page layout.
 A more compact view is used in the smallest section.

 To show all created events in a nice calendar, simply put this event calendar macro on any Confluence page.
 By default it shows all events from all spaces.
 Users will only see events of spaces for which they have view permissions.
 Each event is automatically linked to its event page.

 |From these spaces only||Enter one or more spaces you want to show events from.
 You could use this to show all the events from a space on the respective space homepage.|